 This blockade by Iran has disrupted crude oil supply from the region.
 As a result, oil prices have shot up in the global market and crossed the mark of $100 US dollars per barrel, making it one of the historic highs.

 India somehow managed to get the oil supply by diversifying the crude oil import from the Middle East to Russia.
-But now the Russia has refused to provide crude oil at discounted prices as it was providing before.
-It means now India is securing its oil supply at market price.
+But now the Russia has narrowed the discount to provide crude oil.
+It means, now India will have to pay more to buy Russian oil.

 The growing tensions in the Middle East has started creating chaos in the other parts of the world including India.
-The energy uncertainty and destability has created a fear of inflation, which might cause damage to the Indian markets.
+The energy uncertainty and instability have created a fear of inflation, which might cause damage to the Indian markets.

 The LPG Cylinder Crisis